AstreaTSS/PYTHIAWebsite/docs/setup/items_setup.md

 If you want to clear all items from the items system, you'll need to run `/items-manage clear-everything`.
 The command is named as such as deleting all items inherently removes all items from all possessors, effectively clearing everything.

+### Exporting/Importing Items

+If you wish to transfer items to another server, or just wish to create a shareable list of items in general, the process is simple.

+To *export* items, you can use `/items-manage export-items`.
+This should give you a file ending in `.json`; this is a [JSON file](https://en.wikipedia.org/wiki/JSON), and it can be shared around freely.
+No private information is stored on these other than basic information about the items themselves.

+You can also edit it directly if you wish; this should not be necessary, but can be done for advanced use cases.
+If you choose to do so, please expand the below note.

+??? note "Notes for Editing JSON"
+    While editing the JSON file, please keep in mind some limitations:

+    - **You are generally expected to know how JSON files work.
+There will be no support given for editing JSON files.**
+    - Keep the version number the same!
+The version number is used to indicate the format of the items, which makes sure JSON files work even in the future.
+Changing it can lead to unexpected side effects.
+    - Stay to the format that your JSON file has.
+Any deviations will likely not be tolerated.
+    - `image` must be a valid URL to an image, or it can be left as `null` if the item does not have an image.
+    - The bot enforces the same limitations as making items through the bot itself.

+You may import exported items through `/items-manage import-items` and giving your JSON file.
+This may be done from other servers other than the server where the file was exported from.

+The bot, by default, will error out if there are any items in the export that overlap with items already in the server.
+To get around this, you can use the `override` option in `/items-manage import-items` to replace those items.

 ## Channels

 ### Place Item In Channel